WPDevelopers/embedpress/readme.txt

 🔥 WHAT’S NEXT
 If you like EmbedPress, then consider checking out our other WordPress Plugins:

-🔝[Essential Addons For Elementor](https://wordpress.org/plugins/essential-addons-for-elementor-lite/) – Most popular Elementor extensions with 400,000+ active users in the WordPress repository.
+🔝[Essential Addons For Elementor](https://essential-addons.com/elementor/) – Most popular Elementor extensions with 500,000+ active users in the WordPress repository.

-🔔[NotificationX](https://notificationx.com/) – Best Social Proof & FOMO Marketing Solution to increase conversion rates,
+🔔[NotificationX](https://notificationx.com/) – Best Social Proof & FOMO Marketing Solution to increase conversion rates.

-⏰[WP Scheduled Posts](https://wordpress.org/plugins/wp-scheduled-posts/)  – Complete solution for WordPress Post Scheduling to manage schedules through an editorial calendar.
+⏰[WP Scheduled Posts](https://wordpress.org/plugins/wp-scheduled-posts/)  – Complete solution for WordPress Post Scheduling to manage schedules through an editorial calendar & Social Share.

+🗒️ [BetterDocs](https://betterdocs.co/) – Best Documentation & Knowledge Base Plugin for WordPress, whcih also reduce your manual support request.

 Visit [WPDeveloper](https://wpdeveloper.net/) to learn more about how to do better in WordPress with [Help Tutorial, Tips & Tricks](https://wpdeveloper.net/blog).